Financial Abuse Recovery: Rebuilding Your Life and Your Credit Score

 LAST UPDATED: APRIL 2026

 Recovering from financial abuse requires more than just getting a job or opening a bank account.
-It requires dismantling the psychological gaslighting that convinced you you were incapable, while simultaneously navigating the practical wreckage of ruined credit and hidden debt.
+It requires dismantling the psychological gaslighting that convinced you you were incapable, while at the same time dealing with the practical wreckage of ruined credit and hidden debt.
 A trauma therapist explains the dual path of financial and psychological recovery.

 - The Day After You Leave